Do you dread tax season?

 Aside from being free to use, each calculator in our list can help you get a better grip on your tax filing, depending on your financial situation.
 Whether you plan to file your return using online tax software or by mail, these tax calculators can help you save time—and avoid headaches.

-If you have a regular 9-to-5 job, you've likely noticed a “tax withholding” dollar amount on your pay stubs.
+If you have a regular nine-to-five job, you've likely noticed a “tax withholding” dollar amount on your pay stubs.
 Your tax withholding, which you choose when you fill out a Form W-4 for your employer, determines how much money is taken from your paycheck to pay your taxes.
-Withhold too much money and you'll get a tax refund; withhold too little and you may owe taxes.
+Withhold too much money, and you'll get a tax refund; withhold too little, and you may owe taxes.

 The IRS Tax Withholding Estimator is one of the top free tax calculators to use if you need help deciding how much tax to withhold.
 Since the IRS introduced a redesigned Form W-4 in 2020, it may be a good idea to run the numbers through the calculator to ensure that you're withholding the right amount.

 - Personal information